Professor Mary Hickson

 - Nutritional Care of people with dementia and their carers (With Louise Wilkinson, PenCLAHRC PhD student)

-- Effects of nitrate and nitrite on health (With Raul Bescos, Ann Ashworth, PhD student and Chris Esh, PhD student)
+- Effects of nitrate and nitrite on health (With Raul Bescos, Ann Ashworth, PhD student and Craig Cutler, PhD student)

 - Understanding the dietetic workforce of the future